amandamarquis1/ElrondNFTGenerator/README.md

 - [ ] Create a more complicated example with layer rarity

 ## About @amandamarquis1
 I am a web developer for the Cryptocurrency project Nexus.
 In late 2021 I got into the NFT space and released collections both on the Elrond and Nexus blockchains.
-Below is my contact information!
+Below is my contact information and other NFT collection details!

 - NFT
 	- [MandasNFTs.com](https://mandasnfts.com)